AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Custom UI Tests

-To maximise risk control for your customer specific development, Adobe strongly encourages you to capture critical UI tests into AEMCS.
+To maximize risk control for your customer-specific development, Adobe strongly encourages you to capture critical UI tests into AEMCS.
 They are intended to be kept rather limited in number, but with the highest impact on your customer experience.

-The tests are packaged in a Docker images - designed to be as volatile as possible (with support for Cypress, Selenium, Java, Javascript, etc).
-They follow the same characteristics and purpose like the custom functional tests.
+The tests are packaged in a Docker image - designed to be as volatile as possible (with support for Cypress, Selenium, Java, Javascript, etc.).
+They follow the same characteristics and purposes like the custom functional tests.

 >[!NOTE]
 >
 >Custom UI tests are executed in the production and non-production (opt-in) pipelines which are used by your AEM application changes deployments and AEM product push updates and are therefore a key contribution to help ensure proper functioning of your application and increase release safety.
 >The customer UI tests are also executed in internal pre-release validation pipelines for each customer, which helps provide early feedback.

-In order to keep pipeline executions efficient, we recommend to focus on key features and main user interaction flows.
+In order to keep pipeline executions efficient, we recommend focusing on key features and main user interaction flows.
 Full UI test suites that do not fit in this quality gate are recommended to be executed as part of general customer validation pipelines during customer's development flow.